Five ways to lose your licence in The Cayman Islands

 Suspension of one’s driver’s licence is not only an inconvenience but it is also costly.
 In addition to fines and possible legal fees, a suspension could lead to cancellation or nonrenewal of car insurance or an increase in the price of your next car insurance policy.

-To find out the most common offences that will almost certainly get you off the road, LOOP chatted with Inspector Dwayne Jones who is based in George Town at the Traffic and Roads Policing Unit and oversees all enforcement and traffic investigations.
+To find out the most common offences that will almost certainly get you off the road, Loop News chatted with Inspector Dwayne Jones who is based in George Town at the Traffic and Roads Policing Unit and oversees all enforcement and traffic investigations.

 We found most of these offenses to be a breach of common sense, for which there is generally no excuse.